11/7/2019

 Vice Chairman and President

-So thank you.
+So, thank you.
 He got my name right.
 We tested him before that, so well done on that.
 Thank you.
-On behalf of Monster, I'd like to thank everyone for their continued interest in the company.
-We continue to believe in what we're doing in the company and our growth strategy and remain committed to continue to innovate, develop, and differentiate our brands and expand the company both at home and abroad.
-And in particular, expand distribution of our products through the Coca-Cola bottle system internationally.
-We're also excited by the new opportunities that we have going forward with a portfolio of energy drink products throughout the world, comprised of our Monster Energy brand together with our strategic brand as well as Hydro, Predator, and Rain, and the new innovation plan for 2020.
+On behalf of Monster, I would like to thank everyone for their continued interest in the company.
+We continue to believe in what we're doing in the company and our growth strategy and remain committed to continuing to innovate and develop and differentiate our brands, and expand the company both at home and abroad, and in particular, expand distribution of our products through the Coca-Cola bottle system internationally.
+We're also excited by the new opportunities that we have going forward with a portfolio of energy drink products throughout the world, comprised of our Monster Energy brand, together with our strategic brand, as well as Hydro, Predator, and Rain, and the new innovation plan for 2020.
 Thank you very much for your attendance.

 speaker